 So in the summer of 2017, I decided to leave the school and set up Train Your Mind.
 I immersed myself in training, building on my Psychology degree by earning a Diploma in Cognitive Behavioural Hypnotherapy from an industry-leading training college, the UK College of Hypnosis and Hypnotherapy, and a certificate in Mindfulness Teaching from the UK College of Mindfulness and Meditation before the end of the year.
 This was followed by a Diploma in Stress Management and Resilience Building, training in ACT (Acceptance and Commitment Therapy, often used if CBT hasn’t worked), PTSD & Panic Disorders, and Insomnia, among other things.

 I have also completed a great deal of training in Mental Health, including Mental Health First Aid, Suicide Awareness & First Aid, Mental Health in the Workplace and much more.
 I have a passion for mental health and wellbeing and run a free monthly mental health awareness talk as well as volunteering and supporting the community however I can.

-As a fully-qualified Cognitive Behavioural Hypnotherapist, Mental Health and Wellbeing Trainer & Consultant, Mindfulness Teacher and Coach, I now combine first-class training and qualifications with first-hand experience of many of the issues you may well be going through.
+As a fully-qualified Cognitive Behavioural Hypnotherapist, Mental Health and Wellbeing Trainer & Consultant, Mindfulness Teacher and Coach, I now combine first-class training and qualifications with first-hand experience of many of the issues you or your staff may well be going through.
 I am always studying and developing my knowledge, so that my techniques are up-to-date and proven to be best practice.
 I’ll never stop learning, and I’ll never stop wanting to help people like you.
 Want to know any more?
 Just contact me for a chat!